-You can configure the threshold level that a signal must reach before the Signal LED is lit, as well as how long the LED will remain lit.
-You can configure this for each input channel and for the output channel.
+You can configure the threshold level that a signal must reach before the signal LED is lit, as well as how long the LED will remain lit.
+You can configure this for each channel.

 Figure 19.
 Signal Present Parameters

 To adjust the Signal Present settings for a channel: